 4. How can I pay in the countries of Central Asia?

 That also makes difference per country.

-In Kazakhstan and Kyrgyzstan it is easy to obtain local money from ATMs.
+In Kazakhstan, Kyrgyzstan and also Uzbekistan it is easy to obtain local money from ATMs.
 In many shops and restaurants in the larger cities you can already pay with a bank card (wireless).
 Credit cards are generally accepted.

-In Uzbekistan, payment options have been increasing since 2018.
-Fortunately, nowadays you can obtain local money in banks and in larger hotels with bank cards and credit cards.
 In the major cities of Tajikistan there is a limited number of ATMs with which local money can be obtained.
-A visit to Turkmenistan requires taking cash with you, both Euro and USD are useful.
+A visit to Turkmenistan requires taking cash with you (USD).

-Finally, take a (small) amount of Euros with you for a trip to Central Asia!
+Finally, take a (small) amount of Euros or USD with you for a trip to Central Asia!
 That way you will be able to change money also in smaller places and on markets.